Loading...

 (d) the horizontal component of velocity remains constant.

-(a) the vertical component of the velocity of a projectile is given by $v_y=v_0\sin\theta-gt$.
+(a) the vertical component of a projectile's velocity is given by $v_y=v_0\sin\theta-gt$.
 As you can see, this component varies with time.
-So, this choice is wrong.
+Therefore, this choice is incorrect.

-(c) The range of a projectile is found by $x=(v_0\cos\theta)t$.
+(c) The range of a projectile is determined by $x=(v_0\cos\theta)t$.
 The range also changes with time.

 (d) The horizontal component of the projectile's velocity is computed by $v_x=v_0\cos\theta$.
-As you can see, this component is independent of timeو so it remains constant during the motion.
+As you can see, this component is independent of time, so it remains constant during the motion.

 Hence, the correct answer is (d).